RESEARCH STARTER

 - ALSO KNOWN AS: Illusionogenic abuse; psychedelic drug abuse.
 Common names for these drugs include acid, blotter, fry, mind candy, shrooms, mushrooms, special K, X, and XTC.

-DEFINITION: Hallucinogen abuse is the repeated use of hallucinogens, which are drugs that distort a person’s perception of reality after they have caused impairment that undermines the user’s ability to fulfill obligations at home, school, and work.
+DEFINITION: Hallucinogen abuse is the repeated use of hallucinogens, which are drugs that distort a person’s perception of reality after they have caused impairment that undermines the individual’s ability to fulfill obligations at home, school, and work.

 Causes